 Target agreed in May 2016 to pay $39 million plus costs and attorneys’ fees, and separately settled with Visa for $67 million.
 Target settled a consumer class action arising from the same breach for $10 million.”

-Target is just one of many companies in recent years that has been forced to distribute costly payouts to various groups after an information breach.
-However, just because headlines tend to mention larger companies who have dealt with information security problems, doesn’t mean that smaller organizations shouldn’t work to mitigate their own risk.
+They’re one of many companies that has been forced to distribute costly payouts to various groups after an information breach.
+However, just because headlines tend to mention larger companies who have dealt with information security problems.
+That doesn’t mean that smaller organizations shouldn’t work to mitigate their own risk.